Sakoki89/Sakoki-s-First-Steps/README.md

 # Sakokis-First-Steps
-My first website on GitHub to improve my skills in coding
+This is my first website project on GitHub to improve my coding skills.
+It is a rebuild of a website originally developed by CODE-LEIN GmbH.
+Many thanks to the CEO @code-lein-le for the learning opportunity.